-Mast Cell Activation Syndrome (MCAS) is an umbrella term for mast cell conditions that results in either the overproduction of mast cells or overactivation of existing mast cells1,2,3,4.
-This varies from mastocytosis which is an extremely rare condition resulting in abnormal accumulations of mast cells in the skin, bone marrow, and organs5.
-Both conditions can result in anaphylactic responses, however, the latter is far more severe.
-MCAS can result in a variety of health concerns due to the multi-system impact of mast cell mediators, including but not limited to histamine, heparin, cytokines, and numerous proteases6.
+Mast Cell Activation Disorder (MCAD) is an umbrella term for mast cell conditions that results in either the overproduction of mast cells or overactivation of existing mast cells1,2,3,4.
+Mastocytosis is an extremely rare type of MCAD, which results in abnormal accumulations of mast cells in the skin, bone marrow, and organs5.
+Mast Cell Activation Syndrome (MCAS) is another type of mast cell disorder, which is characterized by a variety of health concerns due to the multi-system impact of mast cell mediators, including but not limited to histamine, heparin, cytokines, and numerous proteases6.
+Both conditions (mastocytosis and MCAS) can result in anaphylactic responses, which tend to be much more severe in mastocytosis.

 Conversely, histamine intolerance is believed to result from the over-accumulation of histamine and/or poor histamine catabolism7.
 These patients can have very similar complaints as MCAS patients, however they are not as severe, long-lasting, and more easily addressed once the appropriate diagnosis is made.